• Skip to primary navigation

 Roasted Garlic

 Roasted garlic does take an extra step and a bit more time.
-To make the roasted garlic, take two heads of garlic, slice off just the top portion so the cloves are exposed.
+To make the roasted garlic, take two heads of garlic, and slice off just the top portion so the cloves are exposed.

 Your whole house is going to smell like roasted garlic!
 When heads are cool enough to handle, squeeze cloves out into a bowl.
 Save any extra oil with your cloves as well.
 The oil is full of flavor and can be added to the hummus.